humdrum-tools/humdrum-documentation/guide/ch37/index.md

 The best materials are usually under copyright.
-If you encode this material without permission, you will never be able to distribute the encodings \-- even on a non-profit basis.
+If you encode this material without permission, you will never be able to distribute the encodings &mdash; even on a non-profit basis.
 Most modern publishers profess an interest in electronic publishing, but (at the time of this writing) few publishers have any pertinent expertise, and fewer yet are willing to encourage or allow the preparation of electronic documents from their